Ask a doctor about a prescription for ABATTRA 12 MICROGRAMS/HOUR TRANSDERMAL PATCHES

 Rare side effects (may affect up to 1 in 1,000 people)

-Repeated use of the patches may make the medication less effective (you become accustomed to it or become more sensitive to pain) or may cause dependence.
+Repeated use of patches can cause the medication to lose effectiveness (you get used to it or become more sensitive to pain) or can cause dependence.

-If you switch from another analgesic to Abattra or if you stop using Abattra abruptly, you may experience withdrawal symptoms, such as dizziness, nausea, diarrhea, anxiety, or tremors.
-Inform your doctor if you notice any of these effects.
+If you switch from another pain reliever to Abattra or if you stop using Abattra abruptly, you may experience withdrawal symptoms, such as dizziness, feeling sick, diarrhea, anxiety, or tremors.
+Tell your doctor if you notice any of these effects.

-Cases of newborn babies experiencing withdrawal symptoms after their mothers used Abattra for an extended period during pregnancy have also been reported.
+There have also been reports of newborn babies who experienced withdrawal symptoms after their mothers used Abattra for a prolonged period during pregnancy.

 Reporting side effects